mlovyuan/UdemyTravel/README.md

-### The project includes .NET7, code first EF, RESTful within HATEOAS, Docker
+### The project includes .NET7, model first EF, RESTful within HATEOAS, Docker
 ---

 * set up mssql with docker by using